NeilBag/google-search-results-app/README.md

 # Automated Google Search Web App

 This web application automates Google searches and sends the results via email.
-It's built using Node.js, Express, and uses Puppeteer for web scraping.
+It's built using Node.js, and Express, and uses Puppeteer for web scraping.

 ## Features